ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

 To import an animation and set it up correctly:
   - Material Animations: Make sure your animation controller is set to *Ambient Generic*, and `1 set, 4 animations`.
 Select the first **X** in the list, then click the blue arrow pointing downwards button, and select the `.nsbta` file you previously exported/created.
-  - Skeletal Animations: Same steps as above, the only differences are that you have to set the animation controllers to *Dynamic* instead, and you will import a `.nsbta` file.
+  - Skeletal Animations: Same steps as above, the only differences are that you have to set the animation controllers to *Dynamic* instead, and you will import a `.nsbca` file.

 ##### Exporting Resource Assets
 Select the building you want to export from the list on the left side of the editor, then click the *Open in CS* button right below.